 VR is increasingly being used to train employees, whether it be in customer service, quality assurance or technical troubleshooting because it enables repeatable scenarios without any safety risks for the trainee or say a patient when used by medical staff preparing for situations to be able to save lives.
 Eye-movement research has been used extensively to study the difference between novice and professionals and can now be used to provide direct feedback to trainees on how they attend to decision drivers, what they miss and on the visual strategies of experts in their field.

 Traditionally, good contextual testing of design has required physical prototypes to be created which is both costly and restrictive because it is not very supportive of collaborative or agile testing methods.
 Virtual Reality provides designers with a way to test early concepts in a meaningful environment without sacrificing the ability to test multiple concepts or variants of a design.
 With eye tracking, this means designs can be optimised to attract attention or for ease of comprehension, in the case of signage for example.

 These are just three examples.
 Whether for game design, educational applications, medical simulation or clinical interventions to treat phobias, the applications of research using eye tracking in VR are many and varied.

-For more info about the Tobii Pro VR Integration, Tobii Pro VR Analytics, or for help getting started with running an eye tracking study in VR contact Tobii Pro.
+For more info about the Tobii Pro VR Analytics, or for help getting started with running an eye tracking study in VR contact Tobii Pro.
 Alternatively, Tobii Pro Insight offers fully managed eye tracking research in VR and can run a study for you.

-Dr Tim Holmes is a visual neuroscientist and the Director of Research for Tobii Pro Insight UK.
-He has led eye tracking research with brands, designers and content producers for more than 8 years and played a key role in the design and development of Tobii Pro VR Analytics.
+Dr Tim Holmes is a visual neuroscientist and has led eye tracking research with brands, designers, and content producers for more than 8 years.
+He played a key role in the design and development of Tobii Pro VR Analytics.